JohnSdev/Machine-Learning-projects/Keras/readme.md

 Example of using Keras for finetuning an image classifier.
 Contents:

--Image preproccessing
+- Image preproccessing
--Dataset split
+- Dataset split
--Transfer learning
+- Transfer learning
--Fine tuning
+- Fine tuning
--Validation
+- Validation
--Export to save_model format
+- Export to save_model format